 A student who transfers between schools any time after their second year of high school and who is in foster care, homeless, former juvenile court school student, child of a military family, or a migratory child, or a newly arrived immigrant who is in the third or fourth year of high school and is participating in a newcomer program, may be eligible for exemption from the District's graduation coursework requirements that are beyond the state minimum requirements if they are not reasonably able to complete the District's graduation requirements by the end of their fourth year of high school.
-This right to exemption is also available for students who were enrolled in their third or fourth year of high school during the 2020-2021 school year, and are not on track to graduate within the four years of high school.
+A student who is an individual with exceptional needs may also be determined by an IEP team to be eligible for the exemption before the start of the student's 10^{th} grade and if certain conditions are met.
 For more information, please contact the Program Manager in the Student Services Department at (559) 416-5858.